drakkar-lig/walt-python-packages/doc/walt/doc/md/vpn.md

 * If ever a node attempts to get authentication material and no such command was typed, the request is denied.
   In this case, the node waits a few seconds before issuing a new request.
 * This authentication step runs only once when successful.

+## Security and enforced vs permissive VPN boot modes

+The Raspberry Pi boards do not include a secure element, so the VPN secrets are left readable in their EEPROM.
+To prevent unauthorized people to read those secrets and use them to breach the WalT VPN, the WalT OS images are designed to only allow a remote login from the WalT server.
+So the secrets are only readable by WalT users.

+However, if unauthorized people can access a board physically, they could try to make it boot another OS, and bypass this security measure.
+The "VPN boot mode" setting, accessible in the server setup screens (i.e., `walt-server-setup --edit-conf`), can be set to "enforced" to solve this issue.

+* enforced: disallow booting any OS not coming from this specific WalT server.
+* permissive: try to boot the OS coming from the WalT server;
+  if this fails, try an unsecure TFTP boot (e.g., this allows a board to boot after it was moved to another WalT platform), and if this fails too, try to boot from the SD card (e.g., for recovery purposes).

+If VPN nodes are installed in public places, "enforced" mode is recommended.
+Otherwise, "permissive" mode is sufficient.

+This choice can be reverted at any time by returning again to the server setup screens (i.e., `walt-server-setup --edit-conf`).
+On bootup, VPN nodes automatically reflash their EEPROM to reflect changes in VPN settings.